Skip to navigation Skip to content

 • Income searches show conflicting information with no reasonable explanation

-Attempt to confirm the reason for the estimate and the amount estimated.
+Attempt to confirm the information supplied, the reason for the estimate and the amount estimated.

 Check the information available in Cuba, Customer First and ATO systems such as: